TejasShukla2007/Orbit-of-Mercury-around-the-Sun-and-Spirographs/README.md

 On setting the value of time scale at higher values, we lose the accuracy in simulating Mercury's orbit but beautiful patterna, such as those produced by a spirograph, are obtained.

+**Note** - You need to change the values of the variable time_scale in the given code to render these patterns.

 Some such patterns along with their time_scale values are given below:

 ### time_scale = 95.0